9 min audio piece, bamboo pole, prints on paper

 Our contribution to Wat nu Koetsier?

 “Daddy Daddy It Was Just Like You Said”vinyl sign, 2016, Madagascar

-Gaile Pranckunaite and Mislav Zugaj sometimes but not always work together as sprawl.
-That’s us.
-We are interested in the repercussions of climate change which we address through artefacts and research.
-To find untold collective stories, we draw from field work in geographical and social regions with contradicting pasts and threatened futures, like fishermen villages in the Bay of Ranobe in Madagascar, nostalgic teenagers in post colonial Hong Kong and what happens when you put 55 graphic design students in an aquarium.
-By looking at globalisation and multiculturalism as tools, we are, we guess, developing a practice with an activist and collaborative bent.
+Gaile Pranckunaite and Mislav Žugaj sometimes work together as sprawl.
+In their work they explore various repercussions of climate change through research, design and science fiction, often resulting in collaborations and unstable media.
+Looking for untold stories, they engage field work in geographical and social regions with contradicting pasts and threatened futures, like fishermen villages in the Bay of Ranobe in Madagascar, nostalgic teenagers in post colonial Hong Kong and what happens when you put 55 design students in an aquarium.

-Gaile works as a designer in Vilnius, Lithuania.
-Mislav works in healthcare in Amsterdam, The Netherlands..
+Gaile works as a graphic designer in Vilnius, Lithuania.
+Mislav works in healthcare in Amsterdam, The Netherlands.